BenedettoSimone/Lipnet-ITA/README.md

 <br>

 ### 2.1 Building
 For the dataset building, we created a tool to record the videos (https://github.com/BenedettoSimone/Video-Recorder).
-The videos have a dimension of ``360x288 x 25fps x 4s``.
+The videos have a dimension of ``360x288 x 4s``.
 Use the information provided in the repository and on the main page to replicate our work.
 <br><br>After gathering the videos for each subject, we organized the dataset with the following structure.

 ```